br3ndonland/awsdev/notes/ddb.md

   - per 10 GB data
   - when RCUs or WCUs are exceeded for a single partition
 - DynamoDB has a proprietary internal hash algorithm it uses to decide to which partition to write.
-- 5.13.00 Andrew forgot to edit out a clip of him stopping and editing the PowerPoint haha
+- 5.13.00 Andrew forgot to edit out a clip of him stopping and editing the PowerPoint

 ### Primary keys